artyknots/artyslime/README.md

 slime vr project with centralized power delivery through a separate power board

-untested, unfinished, use at your own risk
+tested but unfinished, use at your own risk